 Trail Mix: Bicycle, Walking, Equine, Birding, and Blueway

-There are so many bike trails and places to ride that we dedicated an entire brochure to cycling in the area.
-Punta Gorda even offers free bicycle loaners!
+Biking is big in the area, with many bike trails and places to ride.
+The city of Punta Gorda even offers free bicycle loaners.
 Visit our Biking page for a good overview.
 Most trails are multi-use if you prefer a nice walk.

 If birding is your thing, you'll find seven sections of the Great Florida Birding Trail—a network of more than 500 premier wildlife viewing sites throughout the State of Florida—in our area.
-You may see bald eagles and migrating waterfowl at The Cedar Point Environmental Park during the winter months, and at the Tippecanoe Environmental Park in Port Charlotte, you'll see a vast array of native wildlife.
-If you're lucky, you may catch a glimpse of the Florida Scrub-Jay, an endangered species that is the only bird unique to Florida.
+Find bald eagles and migrating waterfowl at Cedar Point Environmental Park during the winter months, and at the Tippecanoe Environmental Park in Port Charlotte, you'll see a vast array of native wildlife.
+You may even catch a glimpse of the Florida Scrub-Jay, an endangered species that is the only bird unique to Florida.

 We love our trails, and especially the fact that they’re not limited to land!
 Our waterways are also considered trails, of the Blueway persuasion.
-Visit our Kayaking, Canoeing & SUP page to find a guided water experience and view and download the Blueway Trails Guide (PDF) to get started experiencing this beautiful area by watercraft.
+Visit our Kayaking, Canoeing & SUP page to find all kinds of water experiences and view and download the Blueway Trails Guide (PDF) to get started experiencing this beautiful area by watercraft.

 If you’re the blaze-your-own type when it comes to trails, you’ll also find plenty to explore.

 It’s easy to enjoy our gorgeous land and sea, but if you’re looking for even more adventure, look up…then take off!
-Yes, we mean skydiving: SW Florida Skydive Club in Punta Gorda offers one of the most scenic drop zones in southwest Florida.
-Or, combine water and air vibes at Englewood Parasailing.
+Yes, we mean skydiving: Skydive Southwest Florida offers one of the most scenic drop zones in southwest Florida.

 Self-Care and Spas

 All that touring and tourist-ing leads perfectly into some self-care and pampering.
-We highly recommend yoga on the beach (Englewood Beach, daily at 8:30 am) and in any of our wonderful studios.
-Once you’re centered and good and truly relaxed, let the experts take care of you: find your next refreshing and luxurious experience on our Spas & Wellness page.
+Find your next refreshing and luxurious experience on our Spas & Wellness page.